vargavd/angular-complete-guide-course/section-11-notes.md

 # Resolver: getting dynamic data based on route

 `Resolver` is a `Guard` which "resolves" some data, before the route is rendered.
-It is verry similar to a "normal" guard, but it does not determine whether the route should be displayed or not - but it gets some data for the component that handles the corresponding route, (usually it gets/loads something based on a route parameter).
+It is verry similar to a "normal" guard, but it does not determine whether the route should be displayed or not - it gets some data for the component that handles the corresponding route, (usually it gets/loads something based on a route parameter).

 **Steps implementing such a resolver:**